TheWinRaRs/Writeups/RACTF/Web/Vandalism.md

 # Vandalism

-Once we have logged in as admin (Admin Abuse) I noticed a header referencing /__adminPortal
+Once we have logged in as admin (Admin Attack) I noticed a header referencing /__adminPortal

 Going to this presents us with some ascii art, and some text (hidden) which is covered in zalgo.